nahharris/ph-actors-tcc/monografia/scratches/actor-model/Actor Model.md

 - Part of the message received
 - Created during the current processing

-The arrival order of messages is not guaranteed, which leads to the principle of indeterminacy.
-Since messages might change the actor behaviour, same initial conditions might end in different results since the message arrival order might differ across different executions of the same program.
+## Indeterminacy

+Here comes one the main principles in the Actor Model and what sets it apart of other patterns.
+The arrival order of messages is not guaranteed and the Actor Model won't try to address this, but rather deal with it as a natural property of the domain.
+The Actor Model is designed for distributed systems, which means that two actors can be communication over long physical distances.

+This means that messages sent can that unbounded time to arrive, and even if they arrive at the exact same time, the hardware arbiters that will order them won't guarantee any sort of ordering.
+Considering the physical factors is what differentiates the Actor Model from purely algebraic concurrent system patterns.

+The indeterminated message ordering, summed with the fact that messages might change the behaviour of an Actor leads to the fact that the same initial conditions might result in different results.
+Moreover, the system itself is said to have no global defined state.
+Since the communication is asynchronous, at any moment is possible to have messages traveling or Actors in transient state.

+This is what ensures fairness
 ## References
 - Actor Model of Computation: Scalable Robust Information Systems